QuantiModo/quantimodo-sdk-javascript/docs/AuthenticationApi.md

 var apiInstance = new Quantimodo.AuthenticationApi();

-var clientSecret = "clientSecret_example"; // String | This is the secret for your obtained clientId.
-We use this to ensure that only your application uses the clientId.
-Obtain this by creating a free application at [https://app.quantimo.do/api/v2/apps](https://app.quantimo.do/api/v2/apps).

 var grantType = "grantType_example"; // String | Grant Type can be 'authorization_code' or 'refresh_token'

 var code = "code_example"; // String | Authorization code you received with the previous request.